zhangyuan/simla/README.md

 # Problems

-* How to setup gradle project with IntelliJ ?
+* How to setup gradle project with IntelliJ?
-* What does the .gitignore file look in a Java/InteiilJ/gradle project ?
+* How does the `.gitignore` file look like in a Java/InteiilJ/gradle project?
 * How to add `idea` plugin into the gradle?
 What's it used for?
-* How to add libraries into gradle project ?
+* How to add java libraries into gradle project?
 * How to make the gradle changes take effect in IntelliJ?
-* What's the directory structure of a Java Web project?
+* How does the directory structure of a Java Web project look like?
 * How to run the web proejct in development?
-* How to add jetty plugin and configure it in gradle?
+* How to add `jetty` plugin and configure it in gradle?
-* How to serve static HTML pages in Java Web project?
+* How to serve static HTML pages in Java Web project with `jetty` plugin?
 * How to add Spring MVC framework into the project?
-* What does a simple spring configuration look like?
+* How does a simple spring configuration look like?
 * What's the conversion of the spring configuration file name?
+* How does a simple server which just returns the string `Hello World` look like?
+* How to use `spring-test` to test the controller behavior?
+* How to share data betweeen requets with http session?
+* How to share session between requets in controller test?
+* What does `@Autowired` do?